anastktr/books-analysis-form-web-scrapping/README.md

 DB_NAME=your_db

-Change the paths in order to tun it!
+Change the paths in order to run it!